andrea malmberg

 • Financial management is not just a technical skill—it is a communication tool.

-In my work, the biggest breakthroughs don’t come from better spreadsheets alone, or even better fintech.
+In my work, the biggest breakthroughs don’t come from better spreadsheets alone, or even better fintech (though tools using AI sure do help).
 They come when people become comfortable talking about money—openly, honestly, and in context.

 That shift: